Massive reductions in insurance costs are coming, along with a wave of disruption.

 Accounting firm KPMG predicts that the motor insurance market may shrink by 60% by 2040.
 I think that number is a serious underestimate.

 There is certainly a looming legislative battle coming for auto industry and auto insurance stakeholders.
 Does liability fall on car manufacturers?
 "Drivers"?
 Software engineers?
-AI's?
+Artificial Intelligence Technology?
 It remains to be seen.

 Whatever the case may be, insurance, across the board, is ripe for disruption.